movabletype/mt-docs-data-api-reference/data-structures.md

 ## Folder
 + basename (string) - The basename for this folder.
 + blog
-    + id (number) - The ID of the blog that contains this folder.
+    + id (number) - The ID of the site that contains this folder.
 + class (string) - The class for this folder.
 Always "folder".
 + createdBy
     + displayName (string) - The display name of this folder creator.